Packard Bell: 1995–2001: Reversal of fortunes and acquisition by NEC

 In early 1996, Packard Bell acquired Zenith Data Systems from Groupe Bull of France, in a three-way deal which saw Groupe Bull and Japanese electronics conglomerate NEC increasing their existing stakes in Packard Bell.
-Shortly after, in June 1996, Packard Bell announced that they would acquire Packard Bell, merging it with NEC's global personal computer operations.
+Shortly after, in June 1996, NEC announced that they would acquire Packard Bell, merging it with NEC's global personal computer operations.
 The merger was finalized in July 1996; the resulting division became known as Packard Bell NEC, selling computer systems under both NEC and Packard Bell faceplates.
 For a brief period, Packard Bell NEC was the largest PC manufacturer, in terms of units shipped, in the United States, with 15 percent of market share; it was also the third largest PC vendor in the world in terms of sales at the end of 1996.
 However, Compaq overtook the number one spot from Packard Bell NEC in early 1997, at which point the latter fell behind Apple in retail sales to the number three spot.

 Between 1997 and 1998, Packard Bell posted losses totaling more than $1 billion.
 In the United States, price pressure from Compaq and, later, eMachines, along with continued poor showings in consumer satisfaction surveys made it difficult for the company to remain profitable and led to Alagem's departure in 1998.
 In 1999, NEC began withdrawing the Packard Bell name from the American market, while keeping it in Europe, where the brand was untainted by allegations of substandard quality.

+2001–2006: NEC Computers International

+Packard Bell operated under NEC Computers International (NEC CI), a division of NEC Corporation created to consolidate the company’s personal computer business outside of Japan and China.
+This structure followed NEC's earlier acquisition of Packard Bell NEC in 1998.
+During this period, the brand concentrated its efforts in the European market, where it maintained consumer presence after discontinuing its operations in North America around 2000 due to financial challenges and market competition.

-By 2003, Packard Bell had offices in 24 countries—none in the United States.
+By 2003, Packard Bell had offices in 24 countries, excluding the United States.
+The company reported growth in several European markets during the early 2000s.
+In 2006, NEC sold Packard Bell to Lap Shun Hui, founder of eMachines, as part of a strategic shift to focus on enterprise-oriented technologies.